 If you’re managing an initiative or overseeing a team delivering multiple projects, it can be time-consuming to create status reports to share with leadership and teammates.
 Information is scattered in different places, updates are submitted in different formats, and key project details are often missing.
 Once you do finally create the report, the information is likely outdated because work continued while you pulled together the details.
+You need project portfolio management.

 Now with Portfolios in Asana, the manual work of pulling together project status data is already done for you.
 In one view, you can quickly see a high-level view of the latest project updates and sort and filter them by custom fields so you have an up-to-date report at all times.